Game Preview: Raptors vs Bulls | Toronto Raptors

 Leading into tonight’s game:

-- Injury report: For the Raptors, Chris Boucher, Jordan Loyd and Malcolm Miller are with Raptors 905 and are listed as out.
-For the Bulls, Wendell Carter Jr. (left thumb surgery), Chandler Hutchison (right toe injury), Zach LaVine (right patellar tendonitis), Otto Porter Jr. (right rotator cuff strain), and Denzel Valentine (left ankle surgery) are out.
-Kris Dunn (mid-back strain) is doubtful.
+- Injury report: For the Raptors, Jordan Loyd (with G League team), Kawhi Leonard (personal reasons) and OG Anunoby (concussion-like symptoms) are out.
+For the Bulls, Wendell Carter Jr. (thumb surgery), Kris Dunn (mid back strain), Chandler Hutchison (toe injury), Lauri Markkanen (medical assessment), Otto Porter Jr. (shoulder strain), and Denzel Valentine (ankle surgery) are out.
+Zach LaVine (thigh contusion and patellar tendinitis) is listed as doubtful.

-- Shake it off: The Raptors are looking to snap a two-game losing streak in their final game of a three-game homestand before heading out on the road to face the Knicks and then Bulls once again.
-The Raptors don't return to Scotiabank Arena until Mon.
-Apr.
-1 against the Orlando Magic.
+- Closing time: Saturday’s game will be the final in a two-game trip before the Raptors return to Scotiabank Arena to host the Orlando Magic on Monday.
+Toronto is in Chicago after a 117-92 victory against the New York Knicks on Thursday.
+It was Toronto’s fourth victory over the Knicks this season to complete the season-series sweep.

-- Recent history: This is the first of two meetings this week with the Bulls.
-The Raptors hold a 2-0 record in the season series against Chicago, most recently earning a 95-89 victory against the Bulls at Scotiabank Arena on Dec.
-30. The Raptors were led by Kawhi Leonard’s 27 points and Pascal Siakam’s 20 points and 12 rebounds in the win as Kyle Lowry missed the game with a sore lower back.
-The Bulls were led by Kris Dunn’s 14 points and 11 points apiece from Justin Holiday and Chandler Hutchison.
-While the Raptors have dropped their last two games, the Bulls come to Toronto after a 114-83 loss to the Utah Jazz.
+- Recent history: This is the final meeting between the Raptors and Bulls this season.
+Toronto earned a 112-103 victory against the Bulls earlier this week, and holds a 3-0 season series lead, with the opportunity to sweep the season series for the second consecutive season.
+In the win against Chicago earlier this week, Norman Powell led the Raptors with 20 points on 8-for-10 shooting off the bench, while Serge Ibaka added 16 points and the reserves as a whole contributed 61 of the team’s 112 points.
+The Bulls enter Saturday’s game on a three-game losing streak, most recently falling to the Portland Trail Blazers 118-98 on Wednesday.

 Extra Assists